awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-functionurlconfig.md

 # FunctionUrlConfig<a name="sam-property-function-functionurlconfig"></a>

-Creates a function URL with the specified configuration parameters\.
-A function URL is an HTTPS endpoint that you can use to invoke your function\.
+Creates an AWS Lambda function URL with the specified configuration parameters\.
+A Lambda function URL is an HTTPS endpoint that you can use to invoke your function\.

-By default, the function URL uses the `$LATEST` version of your Lambda function\.
+By default, the function URL that you create uses the `$LATEST` version of your Lambda function\.
 If you specify an `AutoPublishAlias` for your Lambda function, the endpoint connects to the specified function alias\.

-For more information, see [Function URLs](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) in the *AWS Lambda Developer Guide*\.
+For more information, see [Lambda function URLs](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) in the *AWS Lambda Developer Guide*\.

 ## Syntax<a name="sam-property-function-functionurlconfig-syntax"></a>